Frequently Asked Questions

 Yes.
 If you choose to pay by credit card, you are only charged monthly based on the number of devices enrolled in the system and can change plans or cancel at any time.
 If you choose to pay by invoice, this also applies subject to the terms of your invoice period.

-Yes, we offer a discount on the Enterprise Plan.
+Yes, Miradore offers a discount on the Premium Plan.

 Can I buy from a reseller?

-Please contact us for information about a reseller in your country.
+The short answer is yes.
+Please contact Miradore for information about a reseller in your country.

 What is Android Enterprise?